viljoen/StudentManager.Docs/docs/People/assignroles.md

 ## **Assigning Roles**

+This feature allows you to give access to staff who work in different areas of your institution. i.e., Finance, Library and Student Academic affairs.
-### Log in and select the People tab from the Main Menu Bar
+### **Log in and select the People tab from the Main Menu Bar**

 - Select staff and type in either a first name, surname or staff number and